 Earlier this week, the district shared information about a new parent involvement program called F.A.S.T.
-It stands for Families & Students Together.
+It stands for Families & Schools Together.
 Parents and guardians of Mineral Point School students are encouraged to sign up for this opportunity.

 This program was offered at my last school where I was the principal.
 In my experience observing and participating in F.A.S.T., I discovered why it is an effective way to build connections and relationships with families.

 A lot of time spent during these evenings was devoted to families getting to know other families.
 Parents and students learned about each other and formed important relationships.
 Participants felt more comfortable reaching out to others for a variety of reasons.

 - Parents got a chance to reset their relationships with their children.

 I appreciated how the F.A.S.T. program created experiences that helped parents better define their roles with their children.
 A popular activity was dinner.
 One family is in charge of making the meal for the other families in the group.
 The kids were expected to serve the meal to their parents.
 This is an empowering experience for both the children and the families.

 - Families had a chance to discuss parenting strategies.

 As a parent myself, I appreciate any opportunity to learn how to be a better father.
 It’s rewarding being a dad but hard work, and the work is not never done.
 In F.A.S.T., families can share what is working and what is not regarding discipline, home rules, and language that fosters trust between parent and child.
 During this time, the kids are engaged in supervised play so parents can talk candidly with each other.